 “Coronavirus is one of the biggest problems the supply chain is facing.
-As well as the supply and demand mismatch, there's fewer people on the ground to run the supply chain smoothly.
-AR can help by automating a lot of these processes," said Ajatshatru Kotwal, HERE director, product management and tracking services.
+As well as the supply and demand mismatch, there are fewer people on the ground to run the supply chain smoothly.
+AR can help by automating a lot of these processes," said Ajatshatru Kotwal, HERE Director of Product Management and Tracking Services.

 Let's take a look at some of the ways AR can benefit the supply chain.

 DHL partnered with AR hardware providers Vuzix and Google as part of a test into using the technology to streamline its warehouse operations.